 The source of pain may not be where it hurts

 Just because you feel pain in certain places does not mean that they are sources of pain.
 Thomas Hyde, professor of sports medicine at the University of Western States, gives an example of a study that examined fascia.
 When the fascia in the lower part of the spine is stretched, it provokes a response in the opposite shoulder.
-That is, it is entirely possible that pain in the upper back during running is caused by problems whose source is much lower.
+That is, pain in the upper back during running may be caused by problems whose source is much lower.

-There are also studies that show that hypersensitive nerves located directly under the skin can cause pain.
+Some studies show that hypersensitive nerves located directly under the skin can cause pain.
 Due to constantly repeating movements during running, these nerves can get stuck in the skin tissue, resulting in irritation and unpleasant pain.

 Change in pH